Children with Special Needs

 Children with special health care needs are a particularly high-risk group for development of dental caries.
 Additional risk is due to:

-• Decreased ability to take food or fluids orally- Children with a G-tube often do not have normal oral clearance found in children fed by mouth.
+• Decreased ability to take food or fluids orally- Children with a G-tube often do not have normal oral clearance.

 • Oral aversion- Children with autism and sensory integration concerns may have difficulty with foods of certain textures or smells, as well as aversion to oral hygiene.